 Bachelor of Science in Software Engineering

 Keiser University’s Bachelor of Science in Software Engineering prepares students with the knowledge and practical skills to function in entry-level positions within the profession.
-Software Engineering relates to the conceptualization, design, implementation, deployment, and maintenance of software solutions (software development life cycle).
-At its core, the program seeks to provide the theoretical fundamentals of software development coupled with an appreciation and understanding of practical aspects and competencies required by the industry.
+Software engineering relates to the conceptualization, design, implementation, deployment and maintenance of software solutions (software development life cycle).
+At its core, the program seeks to provide the theoretical fundamentals of software development coupled with an appreciation and understanding of practical aspects and competencies required by industry.
 The program is designed to foster innovation through the flexibility of software engineering as a business problem-solving discipline.

 - Provide students with a comprehensive background in software engineering procedures and techniques.

 - Provide the theoretical and formal foundations to ensure precision in the software lifecycle.

 - Instruct students in the validation and verification of software artifacts.

 - Abilities to identify, formulate, and solve software engineering problems.